-Can I use your photos on my non-commercial web site?
+Can I use your photos on a non-commercial web site or on social media?

 Can I use a photo on my commercial website or for any other commercial purpose (e.g. brochure, magazine)?

 - Yes.
-The details of photo licensing varies according to your intended usage.
+The details of photo licensing vary according to your intended usage - see below.

 These are very rough guidelines, and we are always happy to negotiate a fair use price.